-In the event of bad weather I will be in touch with you to discuss our options.
+In the event of bad weather your captain will be in touch with you to discuss our options.
 Sometimes we can still fish but it won’t be our original plan.
-For example, if we planned to go fish the offshore reefs but the seas are 5 feet that day, we might be able to fish in the river.
-In that case I would call and discuss it with you and you will have the option to cancel if that isn’t something you are interested in.
+For example, if we planned to go fish the offshore reefs but the seas are 5 feet that day, we might be able to fish inshore.
+In that case they would call and discuss it with you and you will have the option to cancel if that isn’t something you are interested in.

-If the weather is just too bad to do anything safely or too bad to give us a chance to catch fish I will make the call to cancel.
-I try to make this call as early as possible to give you time to make new plans.
+If the weather is just too bad to do anything safely or too bad to give us a chance to catch fish your captain will make the call to cancel.
+They will try to make this call as early as possible to give you time to make new plans.
 Unfortunately, sometimes this happens the day of the trip.
 We all know how weathermen work!

 In either case there will be no charge and if you would like to re-schedule and there is availability I am happy to do that.